 Stock Available for Awards.
-The total number of shares of our Common Stock reserved for issuance under the 2020 Plan will consist of 20,000,000 shares (the "Share Reserve").
+The total number of shares of our Common Stock reserved for issuance under the 2020 Plan initially consisted of 2,000,000 shares, which number was increased to 7,000,000 shares by the Board, subject to stockholder approval of Proposal II at the Annual Meeting (the "Share Reserve").
 The shares of Common Stock subject to stock awards granted under the 2020 Plan that expire, are forfeited because of a failure to vest, or otherwise terminate without being exercised in full will return to the Share Reserve and be available for issuance under the 2020 Plan.
 However, any shares that are withheld to satisfy tax requirements or that are used to pay the exercise or purchase price of a stock award will not return to the 2020 Plan.